BoredVoidAter/HamsterHeist/README.md

     cd HamsterHeist
     ```

-2.  **Install Node.js dependencies:**
+2.  **Install dependencies:**
     ```bash
     npm install
     ```

-3.  **Install Python dependencies:**
-    Navigate to the `backend` directory and install the required Python packages.
+### Running the Game

+To start the HamsterHeist server and access the game in your browser:

 ```bash
-    cd backend
-    pip install -r requirements.txt # Assuming a requirements.txt exists or will be created cd ..
-    ```

-### Running the Application

-To start both the frontend and backend servers, run the following command from the project root directory:

-```bash
 npm start
 ```

-This command will typically:
-*   Start the Node.js backend server (e.g., `backend/server.js`).
-*   Serve the frontend application (e.g., `index.html` and associated assets).

-Once the servers are running, open your web browser and navigate to `http://localhost:3000` (or whatever port is indicated in your console output) to access the game.
+Once the server is running, open your web browser and navigate to `http://localhost:3000` (or the port indicated in your console).

+## Gameplay

+(This section would typically contain more detailed information about how to play the game, objectives, etc.)

-## Development
+## Bot Programming

-### Project Structure

-*   `frontend/`: Contains all client-side code (HTML, CSS, JavaScript for game logic, UI).
-*   `backend/`: Contains server-side code (Node.js for API, Python for game simulation/blueprints).
-*   `assets/`: Game assets like images, sounds, and level configurations.
-*   `db/`: Database migrations and schema definitions.
-*   `static/`: Static files served directly by the web server.
-*   `templates/`: HTML templates.

-### Running Tests

-(Instructions for running tests would go here, e.g., `npm test` for JavaScript tests, `pytest` for Python tests)
+(This section would typically contain more detailed information about the bot API, available functions, and how to write bot scripts.)

 ## Contributing

 We welcome contributions to HamsterHeist!
-Please see our `CONTRIBUTING.md` (if it exists) for guidelines on how to contribute.
+Please see our `CONTRIBUTING.md` for guidelines on how to get started.

 ## License